-Students who are not able to get one of the vaccines listed above should contact Chris Schmid, the Coordinator of Student Medical Services, to discuss your situation and if appropriate to set up an appointment for your free vaccination in Switzerland after your arrival.
+Students who are not able to get one of the vaccines listed above should contact the Coordinator of Student Medical Services, to discuss your situation and if appropriate to set up an appointment for your free vaccination in Switzerland after your arrival.

 If I get my first vaccine dose in my current location, can I get the second dose after I arrive at Franklin?

 Franklin strongly recommends that students obtain the full doses of the COVID vaccine in their current location before arriving at Franklin.
 If this is not possible, students should be aware that Ticino only offers two types of vaccines (Pfizer/BioNTech and Moderna).
 Students who need to obtain the second dose or booster after arriving at Franklin must obtain one of these two vaccines.
-Students who need to obtain their second dose or booster in Switzerland should contact Chris Schmid, the Coordinator of Student Medical Services, for assistance.
+Students who need to obtain their second dose or booster in Switzerland should contact Coordinator of Student Medical Services for assistance.

 What if I am not able to get the COVID vaccine due to a medical exception?